Vaccines

 Pneumococcal Disease

 Pneumococcal disease is caused by a bacterium which is commonly found in the nose and throat of healthy individuals.
-This bacterium spreads by sneezing or coughing and can cause serious illness in some, especially infants and young children under 5 years.
+This bacterium spreads by sneezing or coughing and can cause serious illness in some, especially infants and young children under 5 years, the elderly and people with chronic medical conditions.
 Pneumococcal disease can cause meningitis leading to hearing loss, brain damage or death, septicaemia (blood infection), pneumonia (lung infection) and middle ear infections.

 Pneumococcal Vaccine